 All these towels are useful; you only need to invest in the best products, including the right digitizing tools, proper hoops and clamps, thread with the right tension, and the best backing materials.
 It would be best to also come up with samples for different types (materials) used to create towels.

 Part of your business could also focus on embroidering custom apparel for babies and toddlers.
 Again, like the towels, you will need a sample to show off what you can do for different fabrics and some of the best embroidery designs you can offer.

-Running an embroidery business at home during an economic downturn might be one of the most challenging things you do, but it is not impossible, and you can definitely return some profits.
+Running an embroidery business at home during an economic downturn might be one of the most challenging things you do, but it is not impossible, and you can return some profits.
 Choose to focus your services on your community, look for ways of improving the efficiency of your operations, and now would be the best time for you to improve your skills and knowledge.

-Read books on different aspects of business, learn new techniques, and basically do different things to boost your business.
+Read books on different aspects of business, learn new techniques, and do different things to boost your business.
 While at it, focus on giving your clients your very best.